BetaMasaheft/Documentation/CODE_OF_CONDUCT.md

 permanently any contributor for other behaviors that they deem inappropriate, threatening, offensive, or harmful.

+## Communication and comments
+We think it is better to refrain from using irony, rhetorical questions and exaggerations in these contexts.
+They are often hard to get in purely written form, especially considering that communication here also takes place between persons who do not know each other personally.
+Comments are much more pleasing to read when they respect conventions of orthography and punctuation.

 ## Scope

 This Code of Conduct applies both within project spaces and in public spaces